PlayForm/WebSite/Source/Content/en/terms-of-service.md

 Agreements, and agree to be bound of them.

-If you do not agree with (or cannot comply with) Agreements, then you may not use the Service, but please let us know by emailing at Support@playform.cloud so we can try to find a solution.
+If you do not agree with (or cannot comply with) Agreements, then you may not use the Service, but please let us know by emailing at support@playform.cloud so we can try to find a solution.
 These Terms apply to all visitors, users and others who wish to access or use Service.